Energinet-DataHub/greenforce-frontend/docs/getting-started.md

 In order to do that, you need to:

 1. Start the Jest Preview Server by running `yarn jest-preview` in a Terminal.
+A new page will open in the browser where failing tests can be previewed.
 2. Add `debug()` to the test you want to debug.

 ```ts